4 Best Phlebotomy Schools in Delaware

 However, there are some states that have their own training requirements for working in that state.

-Thinking of working as a Phlebotomy technician in a new state, you should definitely take a closer look and review the specific requirements for certification in that state.
+Thinking of working as a Phlebotomy technician in a new state, you should definitely take a closer look at and review the specific requirements for certification in that state.

 • American Medical Technologists.
-There are some requirements that applicants for this certificate must meet prior to applying and those are work experience and an oral or written exam.
-Once the certificate is achieved, the renewal is required every three years through CEU and re-examination.
+There are some requirements that applicants for this certificate must meet before applying, and those are work experience and an oral or written exam.
+Once the certificate is achieved, renewal is required every three years through CEU and re-examination.

-• American Society for Clinical Pathology, These applicants must possess a required training or work experience, as well as an oral or written exam.
+• American Society for Clinical Pathology.
+These applicants must possess the required training or work experience, as well as an oral or written exam.
 The certificate has to be renewed every ten years through CEU.

-• American Society of Phlebotomy Technicians, This organization offers certificates to applicants who successfully pass a practical exam and written exam.
-There is a requirement of annual CEUs to maintain certification.
+• American Society of Phlebotomy Technicians.
+This organization offers certificates to applicants who successfully pass a practical exam and a written exam.
+There is a requirement for annual CEUs to maintain certification.

 • National Phlebotomy Association.
 This certificate can be achieved simply by passing an oral or written exam.